lowRISC/opentitan/util/tlgen/README.md

-# TL-UL Xbar generator
+# TL-UL Crossbar RTL generator

-This is the TL-UL generator.
+`tlgen.py` is a generation script for building TileLink-based RTL crossbar files.

-TODO: Add more documentation, or link to documentation.
+See the full [reference manual](../doc/rm/crossbar_tool.md) for details on this utility script.